AdrienChampion/smts/README.md

   send an ExitSolver message to get the answer back.
 The solver then restarts and a new job can be sent.
 See src/test/scala/DReal.scala to see how to use it.
+  Note that dReal DOES NOT SUPPORT FREE RESTARTS as of today.
 * No data structure imposed: users instantiate smts on their expression structure, to avoid useless translations.
 * Free restarts: an smts instance can maintain two underlying solver,